 The closest Metro station is Mount Vernon Square.
 Metro buses also stop on the corners of 7th St. and 9th St. See a map and directions

 With its location in the heart of the nation's capital, in the Penn Quarter neighborhood, the Washington Convention Center is just steps from great hotels, museums, restaurants, and shopping.
 Chinatown is just one block away and offers a fabulous selection of authentic Chinese restaurants.
-There are also a wide selection of other restaurants plus major attractions such as the Verizon Center, Gallery Place, the National Portrait Gallery and the International Spy Museum within walking distance.
+There are also a wide selection of other restaurants plus major attractions such as the Capital One Arena, Gallery Place, the National Portrait Gallery and the International Spy Museum within walking distance.

 Building Entrances: There are four public entrances to the building.
 The main entrance is located on Mt.
 Vernon Place, between 7th and 9th Streets NW.
 Other entrances are located on either side of L Street NW (the north side near Rooms 140 and 156, and the south side by Rooms 102 and 103) are also heavily used, especially by guests arriving via shuttle buses.

 Parking: There are more than 3,000 parking spaces within a three block radius of the Washington Convention Center.
 See a list of parking lots and garages.
 Twelve metered public parking spaces designated for vehicles displaying disability parking placards/permits or license tags are located on 9th St.